 RITS accepts settlement instructions from approved feeder systems.
 Admission as a feeder system is by specific reference in the RITS Regulations.
-The RTGS feeder systems are the SWIFT PDS, Austraclear and CHESS RTGS.41 The SWIFT PDS is administered by APCA under its High Value Clearing System (HVCS).
+The RTGS feeder systems are the SWIFT PDS, Austraclear and CHESS RTGS.
+The SWIFT PDS is administered by APCA under its HVCS.
 The Bank and APCA each have contractual arrangements with SWIFT covering the SWIFT PDS.
 The Austraclear and CHESS RTGS feeder systems are operated by Austraclear and ASX Settlement, respectively.
 Both entities are wholly owned subsidiaries of ASX.
-The Bank has separate contractual arrangements with Austraclear and ASX Settlement, respectively, covering these feeder systems.
+The Bank has separate contractual arrangements with Austraclear and ASX Settlement covering these feeder systems.